Phoenix Motorcycle Accident Lawyers

 The Lamber-Goodnow Injury Law Team includes motorcycle riders.
 We know what it’s like to be respected on the road — or not.
 We also know from our experience as serious injury and wrongful death attorneys how devastating it is when a friend or family member is seriously injured in a motorcycle accident.
 Our first-hand experience helps us structure successful legal arguments for our injured clients and their families.

-Our lawyers are committed to protecting the safety of motorcyclists on the road and fighting for their financial compensation and recovery in litigation.
+Our lawyers and the motorcycle accident attorneys at our co-counsel firms are committed to protecting the safety of motorcyclists on the road and fighting for their financial compensation and recovery in litigation.
 You need a tough lawyer to advocate for your rights and interests.

 An automobile driver’s excuse of “I didn’t see the biker” is not acceptable.
 We don’t allow negligent parties to get away with flimsy excuses that blame the biker for the accident or attempt to deflect blame from their own actions.
 We are aggressive motorcycle and auto accident litigators in Arizona and throughout the Southwest.
 Our goal is to hold negligent parties accountable for our clients’ injuries and damages.